-If the idea of taking out a loan for your uni. course is putting you off, then there are other ways to get a degree, through an employer sponsored degree, a Higher or Degree Apprenticeship or with reduced fees through The Open University, where you can study part-time alongside work.
+If the idea of taking out a loan for your university course is putting you off, bear in mind there are other ways to get a degree - through an employer sponsored degree, a Higher or Degree Apprenticeship or with reduced fees through The Open University, where you can study part-time alongside work.

 Scholarships, Grants & Bursaries